andrew/ultimate-awesome/README.md

 - [awesome-gtfs](https://github.com/andredarcie/awesome-gtfs) - :bus: A collection of awesome gtfs libraries, resources and other things.
 - [awesome-zettelkasten](https://github.com/fhoehl/awesome-zettelkasten) - A list of awesome Zettelkasten resources.
 - [awesome-hk-open-source](https://github.com/hkgos/awesome-hk-open-source) - 收集香港開發者的Open Source.
-- [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an MM 2023 survey.
+- [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome-liveshare](https://github.com/lostintangent/awesome-liveshare) - ⚡️Awesome resources for Visual Studio Live Share.
 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [awesome-waves](https://github.com/msmolyakov/awesome-waves) - Curated list of awesome things for development on Waves blockchain.